 - The Unfettered: After The Reveal, he's willing to bring his dream to fruition without regards as to who may get killed or maimed in the staged terrorist attacks he's conducted on behalf of Blofeld.

 - Villain Has a Point: During his Motive Rant, he points out the flaws of democracy, the failure of elected officials who don't get things done in time or fall back on their promises, and why totalitarianism will fix everything.
-Hence his rationale for siding with Blofeld in order to further facilitate his Evil Plan.

 - Villainous Breakdown: As everyone gets to see more of his Jerkass side, he begins to belittle anybody who criticizes his opinions, even insulting M in his face.
 His tone of voice is akin to that of a child whining and arguing with his parents underneath his calmness, which of course makes him more of a Manchild, especially the scenes where he's arguing with M.

 - A subtle one in the end.
 Max tries one last time to break M by saying that he doesn't matter anymore and face it.
 After M says "Maybe I don't, but something has to," C abruptly starts fighting M over the gun.

 - Visionary Villain: He envisions a world where 24/7 surveillance will protect humanity.
 Oberhauser even refers to him with the term "visionary" when Bond asks if Denbeigh is his disciple.